 Why Dealers Advertise All Applications Approved

-Once these customers show up at the dealership in hopes of being approved for a vehicle.
-It's the car salesman’s job to weed out the people that can actually buy a car from the people who can’t.
+Once these customers show up at the dealership hoping to be approved for a vehicle, it’s the car salesman’s job to weed out the people who can buy a car from those who can’t.

-This statement is usually combined with a call to action statement or urgency statements when used in a dealer’s advertising.
-Here’s an example of how you may see this statement in a ad below:
+This statement is usually combined with a call to action or urgency statement when used in a dealer’s advertising.
+Here’s an example of how you may see this statement in the ad below:

 *Labor Day Weekend Only

-The idea behind the "All Credit Applications Approved” statement is to give you a false belief you’re essentially guaranteed to be approved for a car loan.
-This type of advertising is directed towards people that have bad credit or have been recently turned down for a car loan at another dealership.
+The “All Credit Applications Approved” statement gives you a false belief that you’re essentially guaranteed to be approved for a car loan.
+This type of advertising is directed toward people who have bad credit or have recently been turned down for a car loan at another dealership.

-When combined with other statements the ad continues to make you believe there are special banks and lenders visiting the dealership to help you get a car loan.
-The urgency statement, “Labor Day Weekend Only" instills the illusion, the offer is only available for a limited time so you better hurry up and get there.
+Combined with other statements, the ad makes you believe particular banks and lenders are visiting the dealership to help you get a car loan.
+The urgency statement, “Labor Day Weekend Only,” instills the illusion that the offer is only available for a limited time, so you better hurry up and get there.

-The true meaning of the all credit applications approved statement is not that you’re guaranteed to be approved for a loan.
+The true meaning of the “all credit applications approved” statement is not that you’re guaranteed to be approved for a loan.
 It means the dealer will accept or approve of you submitting a credit application to them.
-This scam is a very dirty little play on words but is continually used because of its high effectiveness to create large amounts of traffic.
+This scam is a very dirty little play on words but is continually used because of its high effectiveness in creating large amounts of traffic.

 How to Avoid the All Credit Applications Accepted Scam

 - Don’t let the finance department know more about your credit history than you do.
 Know your credit history before visiting a car dealership.
-Get and review your personal credit reports and scores from a reputable online company such as FreeScore360 before applying for loan.
+Get and review your credit reports and scores from a reputable online company.

 - Avoid deceptive car dealership advertising.
 Competitive pricing always gets you the best deal.
-Have car dealers compete in a reverse bidding war for your business by having them send you discounted price quotes to your inbox.
-Read more detail on how to get car dealers to bid for your business online.
+Have car dealers compete online in a reverse bidding war for your business by having them send you discounted price quotes to your inbox.

 - Only finance a vehicle with a dealership as a last resort.
-The online auto loan companies we recommend will provide you with free no-obligation auto loan quotes. if you choose you may use these quotes to negotiate a better interest rate with a dealers finance department.
+The best online auto loan companies will provide you with free no-obligation auto loan quotes.
+You can use these quotes to negotiate a better interest rate with a dealer’s finance department.

 - Always look for the asterisk or symbol when you see a price or payment posted in a car dealer’s advertisement.
-You should always carefully inspect the advertisement and read any small print you find.
-This small print will disclose any special details that pertain to the offers in the advertisement.
+You should always carefully inspect the ad and read any small print you find.
+This small print will disclose any unique details that pertain to the offers in the advertisement.

-- If you have some bumps in your credit history or no credit history at all and would like to get pre-approved.
-Read my article for tips on how to get a car loan online with bad credit.
+- If you have some bumps in your credit history or no credit at all, you can still get pre-approved online for a bad credit auto loan.